ashbin-jaison/riskX/README.md

 Digital Elevation Model (DEM): Copernicus DEM at ~90 m resolution.

 5. Planned Enhancements and Calibration
-RiskX is designed to be modular and upgradable.
+WindRisk is designed to be modular and upgradable.
 Planned improvements include:
 Incorporating observational wind station data for calibration and validation of downscaled fields.